 For data quality in general, the axiom “Effort = Reward” is true.
 For this project, happily, the rewards exceed the effort expended.
 This is an excellent beginning initiative to convince the organization that data quality deserves its attention and focus.

 A data quality pilot project is a powerful opportunity for rapid capability building that can create lasting value by trail-blazing work products corresponding to the activity steps involved.
 This initiative serves as a quick-start launch pad for developing data quality capabilities that may be lacking at the enterprise level.
-From the perspective of the DMM, the pilot enables rapid progress in implementing the best practices in three process areas, improving capabilities: Data Profiling, Data Quality Assessment, and Data Cleansing, and also adds significant input to the Data Quality Strategy.
+From the perspective of the DMM, the pilot enables rapid progress in implementing best practices in three process areas, improving capabilities: Data Profiling, Data Quality Assessment, and Data Cleansing.
+It also adds significant input to the Data Quality Strategy.

 - Explores a small but significant data set to determine potential defects and anomalies

-- Engages data stewards and business data experts to determine any known issues – positive event for data governance
+- Engages data stewards and business data experts to determine any known issues — a positive event for data governance

-- Engages the DMO in its role as coordinator and formalizer of data management processes – establishing its usefulness to the organization
+- Engages the DMO in its role as coordinator and formalizer of data management processes, establishing its usefulness to the organization

 - Develop a report that presents the results in summary and detail, such that it can be reused

-- Results in precise requirements for cleansing the data set which can be reused, resulting in better data for the business
+- Results in precise requirements for cleansing the data set, which can be reused, resulting in better data for the business

-It also furthers achievement of longer-term objectives:
+It also furthers the achievement of longer-term objectives:

 - Selecting or acquiring a data quality toolset that will become a standard

-- Establishing the role of a Data Quality Lead in the DMO
+- Establishing the role of a data quality lead in the DMO

-- Development of a reusable data profiling plan
+- Developing a reusable data profiling plan

-- Development of a standard reporting template
+- Developing a standard reporting template

-Benefits for a volunteer business line, which offers an important data set as the content of the pilot effort, also includes the increased knowledge about the data that their staff will gain and fosters dedication to the concept and responsibilities of data ownership.
+Benefits for a volunteer business line, which offers an important data set as the content of the pilot effort, also include the increased knowledge about the data that their staff will gain and fosters dedication to the concept and responsibilities of data ownership.

 I’m using the term “profiling” in the outline below.
 However, the scope does extend that concept to maximize reusable work products through the functional steps of pilot, and is intended to be rigorous, albeit for a very small data set.
-So, one could also refer to the activities below as a ‘quality audit.’
+So, one could also refer to the activities below as a “quality audit.”